The Journal of Sexual Medicine

 The Journal of Sexual Medicine (JSM) is a peer-reviewed medical journal published on behalf of the International Society for Sexual Medicine.
 Besides the latter society, it is also an official journal for the International Society for the Study of Women's Sexual Health.
-The editor-in-chief is John P. Mulhall.
+The editor-in-chief is Landon Trost.
 The related open access journal, Sexual Medicine, was launched in 2013.

-The journal was published by Wiley between 2004 and 2015.
-It has been published by Elsevier since 2016.
+The journal was published by Wiley between 2009 and 2014, and by Elsevier between 2015 and 2022.
+Since 2023 the publisher was OUP.

 Contents

 The Journal of Sexual Medicine covers basic science and clinical research studies in the psychological and biological aspects of male and female sexual function and dysfunction.
 It publishes articles in the following categories: